The bug report

 "args": { "filePath": "lib/auth/dal.ts", "limit": 20 }

-} Reef returns existing findings on this file.
-Maybe someone has already noted "missing tenant scope on resolveManagerScope" with an explanation.
+} Reef returns existing findings, diagnostic stale flags, recent runs, applicable conventions, and ack history on this file.
+Maybe someone has already reviewed the same access-boundary concern with an explanation.
 Don't redo that analysis — read it.

 Optional — reef_inspect